-- Explore diverse ecosystems of Tanjung Puting, Way Kambas & Komodo National Parks
+- Explore diverse ecosystems of Tanjung Puting, Way Kambas & Komodo Nps

-- Stay in unique eco-lodge accommodation which supports local communities
+- Stay in unique eco-lodges supporting local communities

 - View orangutans, gibbons & other primates on river cruises & in conservation centres

 - Track animals in their natural habitate & bathe baby Sumatran elephants

 - Photograph prehistoric Komodo dragons

 - Snorkel the crystal clear waters & coral reefs of Flores

 - Explorative walks in the Flores Hinterland & visit Manggari ethinic villages